 You can have holds on your student account for various reasons.
 Some common holds are: you need to meet with your academic advisor to discuss courses for the upcoming semester, you have an account balance that needs to be paid, or you need to submit your immunization records.
 Many holds prevent you from course registration, so you want to make sure your account is clear of holds before you register for classes.

-You can check your holds in WebAdvisor.
-Click on 'View Person Holds / Restrictions' under the Communication heading.
-This screen will show you any holds on your account, and the office associated with the hold.
+You can check your holds in Self-Service.
+Click on the notifications in the upper right corner of the page for holds that prevent registration.
 You can contact the appropriate office if you need more information about the hold.